What does hosting a workshop involve?

 Who lays out the test site?

-The host company or organization is responsible for laying out the site for the operator programs; NCCCO provides detailed step-by-step instructions, including a CAD site plan.
-NCCCO personnel will guide you through placing the equipment and setting up the test course(s) prior to the workshop.
+The host company or organization is responsible for laying out the site for the operator programs; CCO provides detailed step-by-step instructions, including a CAD site plan.
+CCO personnel will guide you through placing the equipment and setting up the test course(s) prior to the workshop.
 In addition, an onsite audit is conducted several weeks prior to the workshop to ensure that all materials, equipment, and courses are correct.

 What costs are involved?